cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 and optionally the public metadata input as determined by the server and/or the public metadata input as sent by the client.

-`FullEvaluate` takes ClientInput values, and it is useful for applications that need to compute the whole OPRF protocol on the server side only.
+`FullEvaluate` takes PrivateInput values, and it is useful for applications that need to compute the whole OPRF protocol on the server side only.

-`VerifyFinalize` takes ClientInput values and their corresponding output digests from `Finalize` as input, and returns true if the inputs match the outputs.
+`VerifyFinalize` takes PrivateInput values and their corresponding output digests from `Finalize` as input, and returns true if the inputs match the outputs.

 Note that `VerifyFinalize` and `FullEvaluate` are not used in the main OPRF